The Dutch

 • price 2 of 4

-While plenty of New York restaurants have lately made the environment a priority—sourcing their ingredients locally and crafting dining rooms from salvaged materials—none have done so with quite as much visual and gastronomic panache as chef Jean-Georges Vongerichten’s ABC Kitchen.
-The chef’s “hippie” restaurant, as he’s taken to calling it is a stunner, as artfully merchandised as the shop that surrounds it.
+While plenty of New York restaurants make sustainability a priority—sourcing their ingredients locally and crafting dining rooms from salvaged materials—none have done so with quite as much visual and gastronomic panache as chef Jean-Georges Vongerichten’s ABC Kitchen.
+The chef’s “hippie” restaurant, as he’s taken to calling it, is a stunner, as artfully merchandised as the shop that surrounds it.
 Everything, including the antique armoires, reclaimed-wood tables and chandeliers, is gathered from area artisans.
-Though the restaurant’s sustainable ethos is outlined on the back of the menu like an Al Gore polemic, the cooking, based on the most gorgeous ingredients from up and down the East Coast, delivers one message above all: Food that’s good for the planet needn’t be any less opulent, flavorful or stunning to look at.
+Though the restaurant’s sustainable ethos is outlined on the back of the menu, the cooking, based on ingredients from up and down the East Coast, delivers one message above all: Food that’s good for the planet needn’t be any less opulent, flavorful or stunning to look at.

 Advertising